 - Network Management and Design (ITN 200)

 - Systems Analysis and Design (ITP 251)

-In addition to his LFCC teaching, Dr. Nieves has taught courses in security, forensics, project management, and information management at American Intercontinental University Online at the bachelor's and master's levels.
-At Capella University, Dr. Nieves consults on doctoral-level seminar courses in information systems management.
-His research interests are in Enterprise Resource Planning (ERP) integration, IT/business corporate alignment, security, and IT research methods.
+Prior to joining LFCC, Dr. Nieves taught as an adjunct at Northern VA Community College for six years.
+In addition to his current LFCC teaching, Dr. Nieves has taught courses in security, forensics, project management, and information management at American Intercontinental University Online at the bachelor’s and master’s levels.
+At Capella University, Dr. Nieves consults on doctoral-level seminar courses in information systems management and chairs dissertation committees for doctorate-seeking learners, acting as the dissertation mentor.
+His research interests are in Enterprise Resource Planning (ERP) integration, IT/business corporate alignment, and IT research methods.

 Certifications and Professional Affiliations